rmi-mobility-data-science/replicaEVSE/docs/notes.md

 * Update this: Summary statistic X% of charging takes place at home, Y% charges public Z% charges at work.
 Use charge_id and wrap all work together.

-* Fill out the assumptions
+* Fill out the assumptions with code

 * ~~Add CommercialL: rewrite load curve plotting code to take in load curves and then try `plt.stackplot(hour, [...])`~~